DataDog/logs-psa/POCs/XML-logging/README.md

 # Running

-- `dotnet run` - will produce json output to console and `mylog.log`
+- `dotnet run` - will produce json output to `mylog.log`
+    - If you want console logging, uncomment in `nlog.config` but with Scenario
+    #2 we would not recommend it (a lot of output)

 # Logs in Datadog

 ## Scenario #1
-Configure your agent to read from whatever directory you've checked this repo out into and tail the file `mylog.log`
+Configure your agent to read from whatever directory you've checked this repo out into and tail the file `mylog.log`, see https://docs.datadoghq.com/agent/logs/?tab=tailfiles

 It will look something like:
 ![img](screenshot-of-log-in-dd.png)

 ## Scenario #2
-Configure your agent to read from whatever directory you've checked this repo out into and tail the file `mylog.log`
+Configure your agent to read from whatever directory you've checked this repo out into and tail the file `mylog.log`, see https://docs.datadoghq.com/agent/logs/?tab=tailfiles

 It will look something like:
 ![img](screenshot-of-log-in-dd.png)